 University College Copenhagen

 University College Copenhagen has campuses in Copenhagen, North Zealand, Aarhus and Bornholm.
-University College Copenhagen organises an extensive number of students, staff and teacher exchange programmes, both for study periods and work placements.
-International, professional and academic networking is at the heart of their endeavours to enhance the quality of our study programmes, professional development activities and research.
+University College Copenhagen organizes an extensive number of students, staff and teacher exchange programs, both for study periods and work placements.
+International, professional, and academic networking is at the heart of their endeavors to enhance the quality of our study programs, professional development activities and research.
 Besides student and staff mobility, University College Copenhagen is engaged in research and development with a wide range of partnered international educational institutions.

 The department of social education includes the education centers on gender, sexuality, and plurality.
 Furthermore, inclusive education is a large part of the teacher education curriculum, and in that sense, several of the departments at the University College Copenhagen work towards equality among school children and work towards professionalizing teachers and social educators regarding social, ethnic and gender equality.

 Tekla Canger, representing UCC in the GATE-project, holds a PhD in education, and has worked extensively with questions of gender, intercultural practices and in- and exclusion.